To educate and train officers of character who are committed to the Air Force core values – equipped to lead and ready to win.

 Personnel and resources

-The United States Air Force initiated OTS at Medina Annex, Lackland AFB, Texas, in 1959.
+The Air Force initiated OTS at Medina Annex, Lackland AFB, Texas, in 1959.
 The school subsequently moved to Maxwell AFB in September 1993 as part of the Air Force chief of staff's vision to align all officer education and training programs under Air University.
-Its predecessor, the Officer Candidate School, was established in 1942 at Miami Beach, Florida, with the mission of training and commissioning officers from within the enlisted ranks.
-OCS moved to Lackland AFB in the spring of 1944, and gained the additional mission of training officers directly from civilian status in September 1951.
+Its predecessor, Officer Candidate School, was established in 1942 at Miami Beach, Florida, with the mission of training and commissioning officers from within the enlisted ranks.
+OCS moved to Lackland AFB in the spring of 1944 and gained the additional mission of training officers directly from civilian status in September 1951.
 OCS closed its doors with its last graduation in June 1963.

 The first OTS class was comprised of 89 trainees, including 11 women.
 Accession numbers have varied over the years from 323 the first year to a high of 7,894 officers in 1967.